JaredTweed/wedding-photos/README.md

 Site: https://sharedlens.ca

-To Deploy: `firebase deploy --only hosting`
+To Deploy: `firebase deploy --only hosting` or `firebase deploy --only firestore:rules,hosting`

 To run: `npx http-server .`
 <!--